Pablo Quirno: Education and positions under Macri (2015–2019)

-Positions under Milei
+Foreign Minister (2025–present)

-In December 2023, following Javier Milei's inauguration, Milei chose the finance team that had worked with Mauricio Macri to carry out his economic plan.
-Quirno was subsequently appointed Secretary of Finance, while Caputo as Minister of Economy and Santiago Bausili, whom Quirno also knew from his time at JPMorgan, as president of the Central Bank.

-In December 2024, in the context of a restructuring of the Ministry of Foreign Affairs, International Trade and Worship, he was appointed as responsible for coordinating International Economic Relations.
+In October 2025, after the resignation of Gerardo Werthein, Quirno was appointed as foreign minister in order to deepen the "pro-market" vision of the government.
+Previous to his designation at the Foreign Ministry and following Javier Milei's inauguration in December 2023, Milei chose Quirno as part of a series of appointments of economic advisors during the presidency of Mauricio Macri.
+He was subsequently appointed Secretary of Finance, while Caputo as Minister of Economy and Santiago Bausili, whom Quirno also knew from his time at JPMorgan, as president of the Central Bank.
+In December 2024, in the context of a restructuring of the Ministry of Foreign Affairs, International Trade and Worship, Quirno was appointed as responsible for coordinating International Economic Relations.
 However, he did not formally hold the position of secretary, but rather acted as an advisor in that area, collaborating on issues related to foreign economic policy while maintaining his position in finance.

-In October 2025, after the resignation of Gerardo Werthein, Quirno was appointed as foreign minister in order to deepen the "pro-market" vision of the government.
+One of the first major events attended by Quirno in his exercise of Foreign Minister was the 2025 G20 Johannesburg summit in South Africa, where he was sent in representation of president Milei, who aligned with US President Donald Trump and boycotted the summit due to accusations against the South African government of allegedly not doing enough to stop a genocide of Afrikaners in the country.
+In the signing of a final document, Argentina did not join the rest of participating nations, with Quirno saying that Argentina does not subscribe to the body's position on the Middle East conflict, saying that it omits context and geopolitical issues.

+Quirno conveyed Argentina's support for the 2026 Israeli–United States strikes on Iran, saying that the strikes aimed to neutralize (Iranian) threats and that they will bring a "lasting international stability and security in the region."

 Controversy

 In 2018, Quirno was accused of nepotism by the media after his 26-year-old son was appointed undersecretary of the Secretariat of International Economic Relations.